IQSS/dataverse/doc/sphinx-guides/source/api/faq.rst

 Where is the Comprehensive List of All API Functionality?
 ---------------------------------------------------------

-There are so many Dataverse software APIs that a single page in this guide would probably be overwhelming.
+There are so many Dataverse Software APIs that a single page in this guide would probably be overwhelming.
 See :ref:`list-of-dataverse-apis` for links to various pages.

 It is possible to get a complete list of API functionality in Swagger/OpenAPI format if you deploy Dataverse Software version 5+.
 For details, see https://github.com/IQSS/dataverse/issues/5794